Skip to content

 uv also runs git init in the new project directory by default.
 Pass --vcs none to skip it.

 The pyproject.toml includes a full [build-system] table using uv_build as the default build backend.
-To use a different backend — hatchling, flit-core, pdm-backend, setuptools, maturin, or scikit-build-core — pass --build-backend alongside --lib.
+To use a different backend (hatchling, flit-core, pdm-backend, setuptools, maturin, or scikit-build-core), pass --build-backend, which works with the default project type as well as --lib.
 The empty py.typed marker tells type checkers the package ships inline type information.

 uv init --bare